Contact us today

 On this trip there are opportunities for you and your family to enjoy activities as diverse as rafting through a jungle gorge to rappelling down waterfalls to riding horses through the rainforest.
 As a tailor made trip, the level of exertion on this trip is determined by you, your interests and the age of your children.
 What we provide for you is advice based on our first hand experiences to help you create the perfect trip for your family.

 For the purposes of our suggested itinerary, we include a selection of activities to give you a sense what most trips would look like once tailored to you and your family.
 In Bananito Sur your time is structured, with a selection of activities included to help you explore the beautiful surroundings.
 These include hiking, zip lining, horse riding and tree climbing.
 Down on the coast at Cahuita you have a combined snorkel and hike to see the best of the National Park on land and in the sea.

 In Turrialba we include the thrilling pursuit of combined canyoning and zip lining, which can be adapted to suit everyone's ages and appetite for adventure.
 We also include a white water rafting excursion, which can be more or less lively, depending on the ages of your children - this is the best part of the country for rafting in any case.

 San Gerardo is a good chance to draw breath and enjoy a more relaxed couple of days after all the initial activity, though for the adventure seekers, there are options including horse riding, and of course the obligatory zip wire route.
-Finishing on the Pacific coast, there is no need to structure most of your time - though we do include a kayak trip along the coastline.
+Finishing on the Osa Peninsula, there is no need to structure most of your time - though we do include a kayak trip through the mangroves.
 Otherwise there is beach relaxation, horse riding along the sand and boat trips out to enjoy the marine wildlife.